MicrosoftDocs/entra-docs/docs/architecture/authenticate-applications-and-users.md

 These references detail Microsoft Entra ID SAML support.

-- [How the Microsoft identity platform uses the SAML protocol](~/identity-platform/saml-protocol-reference.md) is the starting point for Microsoft Entra ID SAML documentation for developers.
+- [Microsoft identity platform uses the SAML protocol](~/identity-platform/saml-protocol-reference.md) is the starting point for Microsoft Entra ID SAML documentation for developers.
 - [Single sign-on SAML protocol](~/identity-platform/single-sign-on-saml-protocol.md) is the reference for the SAML 2.0 authentication requests and responses that Microsoft Entra ID supports.
 - [Microsoft Entra federation metadata](~/identity-platform/federation-metadata.md) describes the Federation metadata and metadata endpoints for tenant-specific and tenant-independent metadata.
 It covers metadata for SAML and the older WS-Federation standards.
 While fully supported, we don't recommend WS-Federation for new applications.
 - [SAML 2.0 token claims reference](~/identity-platform/reference-saml-tokens.md) is the documentation for Microsoft Entra ID SAML tokens (assertions).